Estimation and inference for transfer learning with high-dimensional quantile regression: Transfer Learning for Quantile Regression

 and

 with probability tending to one. \end{theorem}

-The proof of Theorem \ref{theorem2.3} is delegated to Appendix \ref{appendixA}.
-It is valuable to emphasize that when $h=o\left(s_0\sqrt{\log p/n_0}\right)$ and $n_0=o\left(n_{\mcT_h}\right)$, the results in Theorems \ref{theorem2.2} indicate faster convergence rates than the error bounds of the classical $\ell_1$-penalized quantile regression parameter estimator without help of the source datasets \citep{belloni2011penalized}.
-Moreover, when $h=o\left(\sqrt{\log p/n_0}\right)$ and $n_0=o\left(n_{\mcT_h}\right)$, Theorems \ref{theorem2.3} interprets that the source datasets truly improve the theoretical performance of the estimator even assumption \ref{C4} is not imposed.
-Obviously, $n_0=o\left(n_{\mcT_h}\right)$ is a typical scenario in transfer learning and the rate of $h$ can be tuned.
+It is worth noting that when $h=o\left(s_0\sqrt{\log p/n_0}\right)$ and $n_0=o\left(n_{\mcT_h}\right)$, the results in Theorems \ref{theorem2.2} indicate faster convergence rates than the error bounds of the classical $\ell_1$-penalized quantile regression parameter estimator without help of the source datasets \citep{belloni2011penalized}.
+Moreover, when $h=o\left(\sqrt{\log p/n_0}\right)$ and $n_0=o\left(n_{\mcT_h}\right)$, Theorems \ref{theorem2.3} elucidates that the source datasets truly improve the theoretical performance of the transfer learning estimator even assumption \ref{C4} is not imposed.
+Obviously, the rate enhancement is mainly due to the size of transferable source datasets $n_{\mcT_h}$ which can offset the similarity level $h$.
+In addition, $n_0=o\left(n_{\mcT_h}\right)$ is a typical scenario in transfer learning and the rate of $h$ can be tuned.

-We further investigate the weak oracle property of the proposed quantile regression transfer learning estimator $\wh \bbeta_0$.
+We further investigate the nearly weak oracle property of the proposed quantile regression transfer learning estimator $\wh \bbeta_0$.
 We introduce the population versions for the Hessian-type matrices of the loss functions.
 Denote

 Analogously, denote

 and